Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Related Work

 \section{Related Work}

-\paragraph{Language Model Scaffolding.} Many prompting strategies and scaffolds have been developed to enable more systematic reasoning in language models~\citep{wei_chain_2022,yao2022react,yao2023tree,zelikman2022parsel,chen2022program,zhou2022least,khattab2022demonstrate,jiang2022draft,sel2023algorithm,besta2023graph,poesia2023certified}.
+\paragraph{Language Model Scaffolding.} Many prompting strategies and scaffolds have been developed to enable more systematic reasoning in LMs~\citep{wei_chain_2022,yao2022react,yao2023tree,zelikman2022parsel,chen2022program,zhou2022least,khattab2022demonstrate,jiang2022draft,sel2023algorithm,besta2023graph,poesia2023certified}.
 For example, scratchpads and chain-of-thought rely on communicating to the model that it should work through a problem step-by-step \citep{nye2021show,wei_chain_2022}.
 Tree-of-Thoughts algorithmically scaffolds the model to consider branching paths of reasoning steps \citep{yao2023tree}.
 Graph of thoughts extends this, allowing other graph operations (where nodes are reasoning steps), such as aggregation \citep{besta2023graph}.
-Other work has focused on letting models reason with access to an interpreter such as Program of Thoughts prompting \citep{chen2022program}, Program-aided Language Models \citep{gao2023pal}, Reflexion \citep{shinn2023reflexion}, or ReAct \citep{yao2022react}, while yet others formalized this scaffolding structure such as Demonstrate-Search-Predict (DSP) \citep{khattab2022demonstrate}, Language Model Cascades \citep{dohan2022language}, or Cognitive Architectures \citep{sumers2023cognitive}.
-Each work can be understood as the result of researchers asking, ``Given an imperfect language model, how can we provide structure to help it solve problems?''
-In this work, we instead ask if the language model can design that structure for itself and use its proposed structure to recursively improve that structure.
-Surprisingly, we even find that GPT-4 naturally proposes several of these techniques despite not having them in its training data.
+Other work has focused on letting models reason with access to an interpreter such as Program of Thoughts prompting \citep{chen2022program}, Program-aided Language Models \citep{gao2023pal}, Reflexion \citep{shinn2023reflexion}, or ReAct \citep{yao2022react}, while yet others abstracted this scaffolding structure such as Demonstrate-Search-Predict (DSP) \citep{khattab2022demonstrate}, Language Model Cascades \citep{dohan2022language}, or Cognitive Architectures \citep{sumers2023cognitive}.
+Each work can be viewed as the result of researchers asking, ``Given an imperfect LM, how can we provide structure to help it solve problems?''
+We instead ask if LMs can design that structure and improve it using itself.
+Surprisingly, GPT-4 proposes scaffolding techniques introduced after its training cutoff.

 \paragraph{Language Models as Prompt Engineers.}